-I’ve been thinking and reading about the Universe, and the Hubble Telescope Ultra Deep Field discoveries.
-I am amazed and humbled by these game changing discoveries.
+I’ve been thinking and reading about the Universe around us, and the Hubble Telescope Ultra Deep Field discoveries.
+The sheer expanse of our Observable Universe, and the enormous numbers of known and unknown Planets, Stars, Galaxies (and other possibilities), are beyond our imagination.
+I am amazed and humbled by these thoughts and game changing discoveries.

 Our Solar System

 To begin with, our Solar System (our Sun, planets, moons, etc.) is estimated to be at least 80 Astronomical Units (AUs) in diameter, or about 7.5 billion miles across.
 One (1) AU equals the distance between the center of the Earth and the center of the Sun (or about 93 million miles).
 Of course, the Earth’s distance to the Sun is not a constant distance because our orbit around the Sun is not perfectly round.
 But, we can say on the average, it is “about 93 million miles from the Earth to our Sun.”

 Furthermore, while astronomers estimate our Solar System is at least 80 AUs across (a diameter of about 7.5 billion miles), this distance is a low estimate because of the orbital dynamics of the planets in our System.
 That is, the estimated diameter is variable (it is a dynamic distance).
 Depending on the positions of the planets in their individual orbits, the distance can vary between 80 and more than 100 Astronomical Units.
 Regardless, we are told our solar system is a mere speck located inconspicuously within the greater Milky Way Galaxy, our parent galaxy.